TienVNguyen/NewsFeedProject/README.md

 # NewsFeedProject
 An small demo app to complete the project 8.
 See the Tutorial on our cliffnotes for a step-by-step tutorial.

-Time spent: 12 hours implementation (included searching) in total
+Time spent: 6 hours implementation (included searching) in total
- - 07/23: 8 hours
+ - 07/23: 6 hours
- - 07/24: 4 hours

 Implement link: https://github.com/TienVNguyen/NewsFeedProject